bphdc/ceramics-tracker/timeLog.md

 - spring break - just work on individual project for next checkpoint
 - probably spent 15-20 hrs on the project during this spring break/Monday of week 9
 - spent maybe 5 hrs so far on the team project. possibly a few more tomorrow
+- probably put in another 15-20 hrs in on my indivual project since my last update

 ### Wk10

+-

 ### Wk11
 ### Wk12
 ### Wk13